-This vivarium is the newest and largest vivarium on campus.
-Designed to specifically support imaging, neuroscience behavioral studies, and cancer research, the vivarium is adjacent to the Translational and Molecular Imaging Institute’s small animal imaging suites and has large animal imaging capability.
+This vivarium is the newest and largest vivarium on campus, specifically designed to support imaging, neuroscience behavioral studies, and cancer research.
+The vivarium is adjacent to the Translational and Molecular Imaging Institute’s small animal imaging suites and has large animal imaging capability.
 Fully automated, robotics, cage wash support, and state-of-the-art environmental monitoring systems are additional key features of this facility.

 Our faculty consists of four-full time veterinarians.
 The husbandry operation is managed by an operations manager and two full time supervisors.
 All are certified at the Laboratory Animal Technologist level by the American Association of Laboratory Animal Science (AALAS).
 We have an ongoing in-house training and post-approval compliance program in place, conducted by a full time training/compliance coordinator.
 We also support a weekly AALAS certification training program for all husbandry and research personnel interested in certification.

 To purchase animals online purchase of animals, use our Animal Orders Interface (accessible through through Sinai Central; login is required).
 Contact the Center at 212-241-3008 with any questions.

 Mount Sinai References

 - Institutional Animal Care and Use Committee

 - Institutional Biosafety Program

 - Research Resources

 - Washington University in St. Louis - List of Links

 - UC Irvine, Office of Research and Graduate Studies